yuanlin2004/lumi/llama-np/README.md

 ### Running Models
 Given a weight file (`*.lmw`) and an initial text string, `llama-np.py` performs text generation based on the input string.

-`compat-llama-np.py` is a simplified version of `llama-np.py`, aiming to be as short as possible, but not too short.
-See below.

 ### Llama-3